npankaj365/focus-time-tracker/README.md

 - **Chart.js** - Beautiful data visualizations
 - **Tailwind CSS** - Responsive utility-first styling

+## 💭 Context of Creation
+I appreciated the idea of Forest app and used it for three years.
+Then in the first week of July '25, I got fed up with Forest app since its last update.
+There were already too many sore points I had, but the constant nagging about offline mode and so on made me feel like the last straw.
+So I decided to vibecode with Claude Code for my own personal replacement of the app.
+I am glad that they had the option to allow me to export my data.
+Thank you Forest app for your service.
+Good riddance!

 ## 📄 License

 MIT License - Feel free to use and modify as needed.